klikaba/cms9/README.md

 # Cms9
-Short description and motivation.

 ## Usage
-How to use my plugin.
+How to use Cms9 plugin.

 ## Installation
 Add this line to your application's Gemfile: